MERNCraft/css-only-games-1/README.md

   counter-reset: item var(--start);
 }
 ```
-3. Add three new rulesets that will change the value of your custom CSS property.
+3. Add three new rules that will change the value of your custom CSS property.
-  **Note that I have placed ruleset for the  the `#add1000`input first.
+  **Note that I have placed the rule for the  the `#add1000`input first.
 Please do the same, even if you are feeling disruptive.
 You'll see why in a moment.**
 ```css
 /* Use the checkboxes to change the value of --start */ body:has(#add1000:checked)  {